hlmeS/ec/PITCHME.md

 ## Background

 * PID controller is the most common controller in the industry
-* Can be tuned by hand or computer software (if dynamics are known); difficult when system dynamics are unknown, there are time delays, change in environments, etc.
+* Can be tuned by hand or computer software (if dynamics are known); difficult when system dynamics are unknown, when there are time delays, and when there are changes in the environment, etc.

 +++

 ## Background

-* Numerous works on PID controller tuning using EV: genetic search, particle swarm optimization, differential evolution
+* Numerous works on PID controller tuning using EV: genetic search, particle swarm optimization, differential evolution, ...
 * Most works simply consider simulations

 +++